 Even twenty years after I left, I still get recognised.
 The great thing now is its usually older people who do and they usually just nod or say a quick “Hello”.
 It’s also nice that I still get job offers from people who worked at

 Brookie and went on to greater things.
 I’m glad the phone still rings.
-Do you reflect on Brookside and find yourself going back to the close?

 I look back on my time there with great fondness.
 I made the right decision at the right time and have no regrets about that.
 I do miss the day to day involvement and the people, both in front of and behind the camera.